MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **importance** - The importance of the process running at the time of app exit.

-- **pid** - The process id of the process running at the time of app exit.
+- **pid** - The process ID of the process running at the time of app exit.

 - **reason** - The reason why app exited.